Categories

 3. Mix crust ingredients in a bowl and press into pie pan.

-4. Bake the crust for 10-15 minutes, removing as it starts to brown.
+4. Bake crust for 10-15 minutes, removing as it starts to brown.

-5. While the crust is baking, combine all the pie filling ingredients (except the kuzu) in a heavy-bottomed pan.
+5. While the crust is baking, combine all pie filling ingredients (except kuzu) in a heavy-bottomed pan.

-6. Over a low flame, bring the mixture to a gentle simmer, stirring occasionally with a whisk.
+6. Over low flame, gently simmer and stir occasionally with a whisk.

 7. Let simmer for 5 minutes or until the agar agar has dissolved.